mfd00mdev/GRIP-EMS-KISS/README.md

 ## Requirements

 - World of Warcraft: Retail 12.1+
-- [GRIP-EMS](https://www.curseforge.com/wow/addons/grip-enhanced-macro-sequencer) installed and turned on.
+- [GRIP-EMS](https://www.curseforge.com/wow/addons/grip-enhanced-macro-sequencer) installed and enabled.
 K.I.S.S. is just a companion plugin and won't load without it

 ## How to install it